nerdlab-be/traveljam/_pages/index.markdown

 coaches:
   title: "The coaches"
 subscribe:
-  title: "Come and see the pitches"
+  title: "Register now!"
-  para: "19:00 at UrbanCity in Antwerp.
-The 11 groups and Nigel Williams will give you a night to remember."
+  para: "Registrations for participating are back open, we have 10 spots left!"
-  subpara: "Registrations for participating have ended, but we have a <a href='/register'>waiting list</a>."
+  subpara: "Sorry, not for Tourism professionals, you already know to much ;-)"
-  link: "Register for the audience"
+  link: "Sign up for free"
-  linkHref: "/pitches/"
+  linkHref: "/register/"
 ---